Camp Croft, South Carolina

 Camp Croft is an unincorporated area and census-designated place (CDP) in Spartanburg County, South Carolina, United States.
 It was first listed as a CDP prior to the 2020 census.
 The 2020 census lists a population of 2,110.

+Geography

 The CDP is in eastern Spartanburg County and is bordered to the north by Ben Avon.
 South Carolina Highway 295 (Southport Road) forms the northern border of the CDP; Spartanburg is 5 mi to the northwest, and Pacolet is 7 mi to the east.

 The Creek Golf Club is in the center of the community, and Kelsey Creek, a south-flowing tributary of Fairforest Creek and part of the Tyger River watershed, forms the southwest boundary.
 Croft State Park borders the community to the south.

+History

+World War II

+A U.S. Army base named Camp Croft was organized on what is now the area of the Camp Croft CDP during World War II.
+The base served as an Infantry Replacement Training Center and trained 60,000 soldiers per year from 1941 to 1946.
+Among the trainees was Henry Kissinger.
+Kissinger was naturalized at Camp Croft and would later serve as Secretary of State under President Nixon.
+In the later years of the war, a prisoner-of-war camp was established at Camp Croft and almost 1,000 German prisoners were held there.
+After the war, Camp Croft was not retained as a military installation and the land was returned to civilian control.
+The former base was redeveloped partly as a residential neighborhood and partly as Croft State Park.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.